© Crown copyright 2018

 - bathymetric surveys (accurate recording of the sea bed)

-- ground penetrating radar surveys (a technique that helps to identify utility services and other underground objects)
+- Ground Penetrating Radar (GPR) surveys (a technique that helps to identify utility services and other underground objects)

 - property surveys (to establish possible flow routes into property)